Romeo-Sihle/Task_App/README.md

 # Task-app

-The database dettails can be found in the db_conn file, warning.
+The database details can be found in the db_conn file, warning!
 Do not change anything server name = "localhost:3306";
 username = "root";
-password = "";
+password = " ";
 database name = "to_do_list";

 Installation Steps: